Imagine tossing a coin repeatedly until you get a certain pattern, let’s say HTT (head, tail, tail).

 the desired pattern was reached after the 10th toss (highlighted in red).

-At the same time, imagine your friend does the same number of experiments but she’s looking for a different pattern: HTH (head, tail, head).
+At the same time, imagine your friend conducts the same number of experiments but she’s looking for a different pattern: HTH (head, tail, head).

-If you can’t wait till then, try the software simulation below (which I’ve personally written for today’s puzzle) and the answer will reveal itself.
-This puzzle comes from a fascinating TED talk on how statistics fool juries.
+If you’re impatient, try this software simulation (which I’ve written for today’s puzzle) and the answer will reveal itself.
+Each test runs 1,000 trials.

-START SIMULATION STOP SIMULATION RESET SIMULATION PATTERN EXPERIMENT AVERAGE FLIPS LAST SEQUENCE HTT HTH Solution: If you didn’t figure this one out, you’re in good company because distinguished mathematicians routinely get it wrong.
-Most people think it should take the same number of tosses to see both patterns but, as the software simulation above shows, on average, it takes more tosses to see HTH (10) than HTT (8).
-Here’s why…
+If you didn’t figure this one out, you’re in good company.
+Most people think it should take the same number of tosses to see both patterns, however, as the software simulation above shows, on average, it takes more tosses to see HTH (10) than HTT (8).
+Here’s why...